CRISPR – Bacteriophages & bacteria

 CRISPR stands for Clustered Regularly Interspaced Short Palindromic Repeats, and is similar to a storage database which is made of genome fragments.
 Bacteria use this method to store fragments of the virus genomes that they encountered in the past, in order to survive in the future.

 Bacteriophages are the most abundant entities on the planet and it is estimated that they outnumber their prey by tenfold.
-This has forced bacteria to become more adaptive in their survival and defense mechanisms.
+This has forced bacteria to become more adaptive in their survival and defense mechanisms, by utilizing systems like CBASS and CRISPR Cas.
 CRISPR being one of such adaptive methods.
 Taking a computer and programming as a comparison, when a bacterium encounters a phage, it runs through the fragments of previously encountered phages in order to see if it finds a genome fragment that matches that of the phage it has detected.
 If the bacterium finds a fragment in this database, it then can destroy the virus.
 If it does not, the phage will target the bacterium.
 The CRISPR-Cas (CRISPR associated proteins) mechanism provides a specific sequence of protection from invading nucleic acids, including phages.

 The CRISPR-Cas mechanism